 Dumb Is Good: Mostly played straight.
 Ed and Jonny are Kindhearted Simpletons, Nazz is a bit ditzy, but very sweet, and May is the dumbest Kanker and probably the most innocent and least cruel of the three.
 Subverted however with Edd who is a genius and easily the nicest character on the show.

 Dungeon Bypass: In "They Call Him Mr. Ed", Ed simply runs in a straight line through all the walls of Double D's "maze of inevitable despair" ("catchy, isn't it?") to get to a box of Chunky Puffs.

 Edd: Excuse me, Ed.
 Not that you'd understand the geometry involved in such an endeavor, but that isn't how you go through a maze!

-The early shorts had much cruder animation, Double D was much more relaxed than he is later on, Eddy is more of a heckler than a flat out greedy jerk, and Ed wasn't stupid so much as he was an absentminded teenager.
+The early shorts had much cruder animation, Double D was much more relaxed than he is later on, Eddy is more of a heckler than a flat out greedy jerk, and Ed wasn't stupid so much as he was an absentminded 12-year-old.
 Also, there was the first episode, where they actually did get their jawbreakers—sort of.

 Edd was actually referred to by his real name causally at times in the Pilot, rather than Double D.

 The Kankers' introduction episode "Nagged to Ed" portrayed the trio in a much more sympathetic light compared to the rest of the series.
 While they were still introduced as the creepy Abhorrent Admirers they have always been, (Removing the Eds clothing while replacing them with their dad's robes, drawing pictures of them marrying their respective Ed, etc.), they were shown to be quite hospitable and tried to impress the Eds into liking them, instead of forcing themselves onto them.
 The Eds were even shown in a slightly negative way by taking advantage of their hospitality.
 Also, they weren't bullies until later on.